PedroMarianoAlmeida/offical-turbo-v1/README.md

 - Implement dark/ligh theme (with shadcn)
 - A core package (to put for instance a react with children that I use everywhere)
 - Next-auth adapters
+- Finish next-auth adapters (redirect) and components
+  - Check incognito lib to use the same nomeclature in the redirect - Actually I believe the protected wrapper is cleaner, instead of the withAuthenticator HOC, it is better create a middlewhere for Next, but I won"t do that
+  - The redirect only for authenticated and public, other roles will be implemented in another time